-Successful completion of 18 credits, or equivalent, of which normally at least 12 credits are taken in the PhD I year, and the remaining in the PhD II year.
-Remaining credits should be completed by end of the PhD II year.
+Successful completion of 18 credits.
+Coursework is normally completed over years 1 and II.
 With permission, up to 6 credits may be taken at the 6000-level in courses offered by another graduate program within or outside York University.

 All PhD candidates are required to demonstrate some acquaintance with pre-1798 writing.
 This may be done either: